The Department of English

 Office: VC 7-248

-He is the author of Habit in the English Novel, 1850-1900 (Palgrave Macmillan, 2013) and is currently working on a new study of Oscar Wilde that grows out of a 2012 NEH summer seminar at the William Andrews Clark Memorial Library, UCLA.
-An essay from this project will soon be published in ‘The Picture of Dorian Gray’ in the Twenty-First Century, edited by Richard A. Kaye.
-His work has also appeared in Victorian Literature and Culture, The Henry James Review, The Journal of the History of Sexuality, and The Reader’s Guide to Lesbian and Gay Studies (Routledge, 2000).
+He is the author of Habit in the English Novel, 1850-1900 (Palgrave, 2013) and is currently working on a new study of Oscar Wilde that stems from a 2012 NEH Summer Seminar at the William Andrews Clark Library, UCLA.
+Essays from this project will soon be published in ‘The Picture of Dorian Gray’ in the Twenty-First Century, edited by Richard A. Kaye, and Wilde's Worlds, edited by Michael F. Davis and Petra Dierkes-Thrun.
+His work has also appeared in Victorian Literature and Culture, The Henry James Review, The Journal of the History of Sexuality, and The Reader’s Guide to Lesbian and Gay Studies.